 While walking, we saw an extremely slender, green snake, several small lizards and we could hear amazing sounds from gibbons.

 After about one and a half hours climb, the edge of the jungle opened up and gave us a view out of the ordinary.
-From here you can see the group of Hong Islands.
+From here you can see the group of the Hong Islands.
 You can even see Koh Yao Noi and Koh Yao Yai further away.

 We’re getting there.